Chengro123/Kostnadsoptimering-av-hushallsforbrukning-mot-timpris/README.md

 For the water heater, change the variable ```python self.POWER = 3 # kW ``` to correspond to the power your water heater has.

 If the ```ml_power.py```-program is used, change ```self.pwr_id = 'sensor.shelly_em3_channel_a_energy'``` to correspond to your sensor that shows used energy for the air heat pump.

+As wrote above, we use Huskoll to control the air heat pump.
+If you use another program, you will have to change the `set_lvp_state()` and `get_lvp_state()` - functions in `controlLVP.py`.
+Another change in this file are the [COP-values](https://en.wikipedia.org/wiki/Coefficient_of_performance) for the pump.
+Check with your manufacturer for your numbers, you should have two lists of values; one list with temperatures, and one list with the COP-values corresponding to the temperatures.
+These will then be interpolated by the code to adjust the electricity price with the efficiency of the air source heat pump for that day's outdoor temperature.